Configuring a Windows Azure Project

 The following figure shows the property pages for a web role.
 The property pages for a worker role are similar, although there are a few differences, pointed out in the following sections.

 The June 2012 release also provides the Caching page, from which you can configure the Azure caching services that are in preview.
-For more information, see How to: Configure Windows Azure Caching.
+For more information, see How to: Configure a Windows Azure In-Role Cache.

 On the Configuration page, you can set these properties: